gwydirsam/go-scrum/README.md

   -D, --date string             Date for scrum (default "2017-12-11") -h, --help                    help for get
-  -H, --highlight stringArray   Highlight words definition -t, --tomorrow                Get scrum for the next day -P, --use-pager               Use a pager to read the output (defaults to $PAGER, less(1), or more(1)) (default true) -u, --user string             Get scrum for specified user (default "$USER") -Z, --utc                     Get mtime data in UTC -y, --yesterday               Get scrum for yesterday
+  -H, --highlight stringArray   Highlight words definition -t, --tomorrow                Get scrum for the next weekday -P, --use-pager               Use a pager to read the output (defaults to $PAGER, less(1), or more(1)) (default true) -u, --user string             Get scrum for specified user (default "$USER") -Z, --utc                     Get mtime data in UTC -y, --yesterday               Get scrum for the previous weekday

 Global Flags:
   -F, --log-format string        Specify the log format ("auto", "zerolog", or "human") (default "auto")